 Can I get a home loan with a credit score of 340?

 Conventional mortgage lenders will most likely decline your mortgage loan application with a credit score of 340, as the minimum credit score is around 620.

 However, for those interested in applying for an FHA loan, applicants are only required to have a minimum FICO score of 500 to qualify for a down payment of around 10%.
 Those with a credit score of 580 can qualify for a down payment as low as 3.5%.

 See also: 9 Best Mortgage Loans for Bad Credit

 Can I get an auto loan with a 340 credit score?

 Most auto lenders will not lend to someone with a 340 score.
-If you are able to get approved for an auto loan with a 340 score, it will be costly.
-If you can raise your credit score, getting a car will be much easier.
+If you are able to get approved for a car loan with a 340 score, it will be costly.
+The average credit score needed for car loans can vary.
+However, if you can raise your credit score, getting a car will be much easier.